 –Hoi An Ancient Town: Served as a trading port from 15th to 19th centuries, nowadays this town has become the best-preserved of the kind.
 Its streets and yellow-wall houses are decorated by lanterns, and become very mind-blowing at night.
 Visitors love to stroll or cycle around, try local foods, get custom made suits and take pictures here.
 Read its ultimate guide in centralvietnamguide.com/hoi-an-old-town.

 –An Bang Beach: 4km north of Hoi An old town, this stretch of white sand is the best choice for lounging on the beach and dine out with fresh seafood.
 Live music is available in some beachfront venues.
-Read more information in centralvietnamguide.com/hoi-an-beach.
+Read more information in centralvietnamguide.com/an-bang-beach-hoi-an.

 –My Son Sanctuary: surrounded by a ring of forested mountains, this is a complex of Hindu temples dating back from 4th century.
 It’s recognized as a Unesco heritage in 1999.
 See details in centralvietnamguide.com/my-son-sanctuary.